muthusathya1/myDSALearning/README.md

 # myDSALearning
-## Longest Common Prefix
+##  Change character

 Problem Description

-Given the array of strings A, you need to find the longest string S, which is the prefix of ALL the strings in the array.

-The longest common prefix for a pair of strings S1 and S2 is the longest string S which is the prefix of both S1 and S2.

-Example: the longest common prefix of "abcdefgh" and "abcefgh" is "abc".
+You are given a string A of size N consisting of lowercase alphabets.

+You can change at most B characters in the given string to any other lowercase alphabet such that the number of distinct characters in the string is minimized.

+Find the minimum number of distinct characters in the resulting string.

 Problem Constraints

+    1 <= N <= 100000

-0 <= sum of length of all strings <= 1000000
+    0 <= B <= N

 Input Format

+    The first argument is a string A.

-The only argument given is an array of strings A.
+    The second argument is an integer B.

 Output Format

-Return the longest common prefix of all strings in A.
+    Return an integer denoting the minimum number of distinct characters in the string.

 Example Input

-Input 1:

-    A = ["abcdefgh", "aefghijk", "abcefgh"]

-Input 2:

-    A = ["abab", "ab", "abcd"];
+    A = "abcabbccd"
+    B = 3

 Example Output

-Output 1:

-    "a"

-Output 2:

-    "ab"
+    2

 Example Explanation

-Explanation 1:

-    Longest common prefix of all the strings is "a".

-Explanation 2:

-    Longest common prefix of all the strings is "ab".
+We can change both 'a' and one 'd' into 'b'.So the new string becomes "bbcbbbccb".
+So the minimum number of distinct character will be 2.